(a) At the request of the insurance carrier, an injured

 case hearing under §140.3 of this title (relating to Expedited

-of designated doctor examination under §127.5(b) of this title
+days of receiving the order under §127.5(b) of this title (relating

 |